ansys/api-eigen-example/doc/source/users_guide/index.rst

-The previous client, for example, would deal with a vector addition operation via gRPC API interaction with our server, apart from requesting a greeting!
+The previous client, for example, would deal with a vector addition operation via gRPC API interaction with the server, apart from requesting a greeting.

-In order to compile the client application, one should do as follows:
+In order to compile the client app, one should do as follows:

 .. code:: bash